ShadowLp174/revolt-uploader/README.md

 Now you've got your uploader.
 All you have to do is to login your bot client using `client.login("token")`

-After that, you can upload files to revolt's servers using the `upload` method.
+After that, you can upload files to revolt's servers using the `uploadFile` method.

 ```javascript
 // you need to attach this to a message, meaning you need to have a message object